The Four Stages of Successful Learning

 In order to understand how to help kids develop better and more active learning skills, it is necessary to understand the stages of successful learning and how each stage supports every other stage.

 The first stage is the most essential and the stage most often overlooked.
 This is the stage that allows us to open our minds to learning.
 There are two components to the first stage.
 The first is what we call metacognitive awareness, and the second is good old-fashioned positive thinking.

 It has been clearly demonstrated time and time again that successful learning depends upon the expectations of the learner.
 A positive attitude and an expectation that the material will be learned are essential.
-Even today, when students may be confused about their ability to learn in the classroom, it is possible to establish a positive attitude before every learning task simply by affirming that it will be done.
+Even today, when students may be confused about their ability to acquire learning skills in the classroom, it is possible to establish a positive attitude before learning activities simply by affirming that it will be done.